HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/richtextension.md

 This will create a JAR file inside the target directory with the name `richtext-extension-1.0-SNAPSHOT.jar`.
 Copy this JAR file and paste it into where your KEEP JARs are at (REST API directory).

-If you want to try this out with your debug or non-debug container, you can paste the JAR in `/opt/hcl/keep.`

 #### Trying it out

 To try it out, you can call any API that has a `richTextAs` query parameter, and set its value to your processor name.

-For example, if you use the `AlwaysHelloRichtextProcessor`, since its `getProcessorName` method returns` alwayshello`, if you do an API and set `richTextAs=alwayshello`, you should get the following JSON value for the richtext fields:
+For example, if you use the `AlwaysHelloRichtextProcessor`, since its `getProcessorName` method returns`alwayshello`, if you do an API and set `richTextAs=alwayshello`, you should get the following JSON value for the richtext fields:

 ```json
 {